 Northwestern University Prosthetics-Orthotics Center (NUPOC) has a long history of education and leadership in our field.
 The following timeline outlines major events at NUPOC and the fields of prosthetics and orthotics.

 On January 30, 31 and February 1, 1945, the National Research Council (NRC) convened a meeting in Thorne Hall (razed 1981) on the Northwestern University (NU) campus.
 In response to the need for better artificial limbs for World War II veterans, 80 physicians, prosthetists, engineers, administrators, and physical therapists attended the meeting.
-Prominent were Paul Magnuson, MD, (Chairman of Bone and Joint Surgery at NU, and civilian consultant to the US Surgeon General from 1941 through 1946) and Paul Klopsteg, PhD, ScD (Director of Research, NU Technological Institute).
+Prominent were Paul Magnuson, MD, (Chairman of Bone and Joint Surgery at Northwestern University, and civilian consultant to the US Surgeon General from 1941 through 1946) and Paul Klopsteg, PhD, ScD (Director of Research, NU Technological Institute).
 It was decided that centers for prosthetics would be established within the NRC the Committee on Prosthetics Devices, which became the Advisory Committee on Artificial Limbs, and later became the Committee on Prosthetics Research and Development (CPRD).

 Paul B. Magnuson, MD, (1884-1968) approved Veterans Affairs (VA) support of the national prosthetics research program developed through the National Research Council (NRC).
 (Journal of Rehabilitation Research and Development, 39(6):2002, "Development of rehabilitation engineering over the years: As I see it")